Sonal Kaushal

-Sonal Kaushal is an Indian voice actress, well known for her work in Doraemon in India, voicing the lead role, Doraemon.
+Sonal Kaushal is an Indian voice artist, well known for her work in Doraemon and Chhota Bheem in India, voicing the lead role, Doraemon and Chhota Bheem.

-She is more commonly known as The Motor Mouth, because she voices a number of characters in cartoons.
-She also voice Budhdev in Bandbudh Aur Budbak, Babli in Little Singham and many more.
+She is more commonly known as 'The Motor Mouth', because she voices a number of characters in cartoons.
+She also voiced Budhdev in Bandbudh Aur Budbak, Babli in Little Singham and many more.

 She was also the Hindi dubbing voice of Christina Materson as Emma Goodall (the Megaforce/Super Megaforce Pink Ranger) in Power Rangers Megaforce and Power Rangers Super Megaforce.
 She also voiced Gina in Malibu Rescue, Malibu Rescue: The Next Wave, and the Malibu Rescue TV series.
+She was also the Hindi dubbing voice of Johnny Test in its show's second Hindi dub and in its revival show.